kitop/rack-transform/README.md

 end
 ```

-`resquest` and `response` methods should receinve and object that responds to
+`resquest` and `response` methods should receive an object that responds to
 `call`, it can be a proc or and object.
 And they will receive an `env` object
 and `status`, `header`, `body` tuple accordingly.
 Should return the same
 modified as needed.